Philco Model 4654 Predicta Television (1958)

 Subject: Re: weak points of Predicta TVs?

-I repaired one of these once that had been used in a museum display on
+I repaired one of these that had been used in a museum display on

 early television.
 They played an endlessly looping videotape of old